GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/csharp/index.md

 ## Prerequisites

 ### Required Software
-To use the oxd C# library, you will need:
+To use the oxd-csharp library, you will need:

-- A valid OpenID Connect Provider (OP), like the [Gluu Server](https://gluu.org/docs/ce/installation-guide/install/) or Google.
+- A valid OpenID Connect Provider (OP), like the [Gluu Server](https://gluu.org/gluu-server) or Google.
-- An active installation of the [oxd-server](../../install/index.md) running in the same server as the client application.
+- An active installation of the [oxd-server](https://gluu.org/docs/oxd/3.1.1/install/ ) running on the same server as the client application.
-- An active installation of the [oxd-https-extension](../../install/index.md) if oxd-https-extension connection is used.
+- An active installation of the [oxd-https-extension](https://gluu.org/docs/oxd/3.1.1/install/ ) if oxd-https-extension connection is used.
 In this case, client applications can be on different servers but will be able to access oxd-https-extension.
-- A Windows server or Windows installed machine meeting system requirements.
+- A Windows server or Windows installed machine / Linux server or Linux installed machine.

 ### Install the Gluu.Oxd.OxdCSharp NuGet Package